matheusfillipe/gircc/README.md

 func _on_event(ev):
-   # The event (ev) object can contain the attributes: 'message', 'names', 'nick', 'topic', 'channel'...
+   # The event (ev) object can contain the attributes: 'message', 'list, 'nick', 'topic', 'channel'...
    # depending of the type.
 It is guaranteed to always have the 'type' attribute
 	match ev.type:
 		client.PRIVMSG: